Essential Oils for Summer

 Citrus oils, especially Sweet Orange Essential Oil is an inexpensive essential oil to include in diffuser blends all year round.
 See AromaWeb's Citrus Essential Oil article for descriptions of summery citrus essential oils.

-Aromatherapy Insect Repellent
+Natural Insect Repellent Recipe

 Mint oils, especially Peppermint Essential Oil and spice essential oils like Ginger Essential Oil can be quite strong.
 When I create a seasonal essential oil diffuser blend, I typically start with a single essential oil that I particularly enjoy and then complement it by adding spice oils in low proportion.